timwhitlock/wp-twitter-widget/readme.txt

 Once you've populated the first two fields, just click the *Connect* button and follow the prompts.

+= What is the "Minimum popularity" field? =

+Here you can specify a number of retweets and favourites that a tweet must have before it's displayed.
+This is useful for only showing your most interesting content.

-= I get SSL certificate errors =
+= How can I prevent SSL certificate errors? =

-You can disable SSL verification of twitter.com by adding this to your theme functions.php:
+If you're unable too fix your [PHP cURL](https://php.net/manual/en/book.curl.php) installation, you can disable SSL verification of twitter.com by adding this to your theme functions.php:
 `add_filter('https_ssl_verify', '__return_false');`
 Do so at your own risk.

 == Screenshots ==